proficy/documentation/README.md

 **Trailing Stop Loss:** The bot will sell all your token holdings once your stop loss target is reached. (in %) Set it to 100% to only use the take profit method.
 The bot will automatically track the current price-level for you.
 Example of this method: You set it to 30%.
 The token launches and hits it’s first ATH, it retraces by 20% and keeps going further up reaching a new ATH.
 If the price-level drops 30% or more below this ATH the bot will sell all your token holdings.
 NOTE: If you sniped on launch of a presale and people immediately dump, it will trigger the sell mechanism.
 So choose wisely when to use this.\
 **Gasprice:** This value is only used for buys if you activated the Anti Snipe method and for all sell methods.
 It is also used for the normal buy/sell buttons.
 **Gaslimit:** This value will be used for all your transactions.
-**maxTxAmount:** The maximum amount of tokens that are allowed to be bought/sold in one call on this contract.
-You can find this value in the read functions of the contract.
-Simply copy paste it, the bot will format the value if it is multiplied by token decimals.
-**Listing Price:** The amount of tokens one gets for 1 BNB.
-You can find this on the presale page or if it is a fairlaunch you have to ask the devs for it.
-This value is only used for split transactions if Anti maxTxAmount is activated.
-**Block to aim at:** This is the block your bot aims to buy in ONLY WHEN ANTI-SNIPE IS ACTIVE.
-How to count: If there is a 2 block antibot measure in the contract, you want to aim at block 2.
-This may sound confusing.
-Explanation: Using Anti-Snipe methods when there are no antibot measures in place makes no sense.
-It means you would aim at block 0 or block 1 depending on if you start counting at 0 or 1.
-We start counting at 0, which means THE BLOCK LIQUIDITY IS ADDED IN IS BLOCK 0!
-So in our example: Block liquidity is added = block 0 with antibot, next block = block 1 with antibot, next block = block 2 without antibot active.
-DO NOT SET THIS VALUE TO ZERO AND ACTIVATE ANTI-SNIPE!
-This would make no sense.\
 **PinkSale URL:** If the PinkSale checkbox is checked, the presale URL needs to be put in here.

 ![](pictures/Mempool_3.jpg)

-### **Tab Anti Rug**
+### **Tab Anti**
 **Max txFee allowed:** The maximum txFee the devs can set any of the fees to before the bot sells all your token holdings.
 Smart scammers do it in multiple steps by adding up liquidity fee, tax fee etc.
 Usually the devs shouldn’t tinker manually with the fees at all, so you could set a fairly low value to trigger your sells.
 **Min txAmount allowed:** The minimum amount of tokens the devs can set maxTxAmount to before the bot will sell all your token holdings.
 **Liquidity Removal:** The percentage of LP the devs can remove, before the bot will sell all your token holdings.
 Don't set this too low because some contracts have different ways to interact with LP, which could trigger the sell mechanism.
+**Max total txFee allowed:** The maximum fee allowed in total (buy + sell) to let the bot snipe.
+We recommend 70 as default value.
+If you'd set it f.e. to 100% and during AntiBot measures there is a 90% buyFee but a standard 8% sellFee, the bot would snipe into such a block with antiBot measures.
+If you set it to 50% and a token has (for whatever reason) a buyFee of 30% and a sellFee of 30%, the bot wouldn't snipe at all.
+**Amount of blocks to test:** This is the amount of blocks the bot will test for AntiBot measures, before it stops if it couldn't detect a safe block.
+Keep in mind, on mempool bots this process is happening on-chain and thus each tested block comes with the cost of gasfees.
+**Block to aim at:** This is the block your bot aims to buy in ONLY WHEN MANUAL ANTISNIPE IS ACTIVE.
+How to count: If there is a 2 block antibot measure in the contract, you want to aim at block 2.
+This may sound confusing.
+Explanation: Using Anti-Snipe methods when there are no antibot measures in place makes no sense.
+It means you would aim at block 0 or block 1 depending on if you start counting at 0 or 1.
+We start counting at 0, which means THE BLOCK LIQUIDITY IS ADDED IN IS BLOCK 0!
+So in our example: Block liquidity is added = block 0 with antibot, next block = block 1 with antibot, next block = block 2 without antibot active.
+DO NOT TRY TO SET THIS VALUE TO ZERO AND ACTIVATE ANTI-SNIPE!
+This would make no sense.\
+**maxTxAmount:** The maximum amount of tokens that are allowed to be bought/sold in one call on this contract.
+You can find this value in the read functions of the contract.
+Simply copy paste it, the bot will format the value if it is multiplied by token decimals.
+**Listing Price:** The amount of tokens one gets for 1 BNB.
+You can find this on the presale page or if it is a fairlaunch you have to ask the devs for it.
+This value is only used for split transactions if Anti maxTxAmount is activated.

 ## DXSALE/PINKSALE/UNICRYPT BOT

 ![](pictures/pink_1.jpg)